crios-ut/crios-ut.github.io/_research/aste.md

 ---
-title: ASTE
+title: ECCO & ASTE
-subtitle: The Arctic Subpolar gyre sTate Estimate
+subtitle: The Arctic has never looked so good
-image: assets/img/research/aste.png
+image: assets/img/research/arctic_viz_square.png
-alt: An estimate of the Arctic and Subpolar ocean state constrained by observations
-date: 2020-05-01
+alt: The Arctic has never looked so good

 caption:
-  title: ASTE
+  title: Coupled Ice-Ocean State Estimation
-  subtitle: The Arctic Subpolar gyre sTate Estimate
+  subtitle: The Arctic has never looked so good
-  thumbnail: assets/img/research/aste.png
+  thumbnail: assets/img/research/arctic_viz_square.png
 ---
+Use this area to describe your project. **Markdown** supported.
+This entry (project1.md) uses links for the image sources.
+All other projects in the portfolio use local images.
+Both work just fine!
+Lorem ipsum dolor sit amet, consectetur adipisicing elit.

+{:.list-inline}
+- Date: June 2020